processone/ejabberd/COMPILE.md

 - PAM library, for Pluggable Authentication Modules (PAM)
 - ImageMagick's Convert program and Ghostscript fonts, for CAPTCHA challenges
-- Elixir ≥ 1.10.3, for Elixir support.
-It is recommended Elixir 1.14.0 or higher
+- Elixir ≥ 1.14.0, for Elixir support

 If your system splits packages in libraries and development headers, install the development packages too.